The Keys to Successful Timing the Markets - July 29, 2019

 Even among those who don't aspire to be the perfect market timer, many think they can call a top and act accordingly.
 It's at these times when investors choose to sit on the sidelines and wait for a 'perceived' better opportunity to invest in the market.

 Giving up too soon at the first sign of inconvenience often leads to missed opportunities among numerous individuals who try to trade on their own retirement.
-For example, many investors have forfeited immense chances waiting for the Transportation stocks to correct, only see the latter achieve new highs, move higher and drive the buyer markets to record levels: Atlas Air Worldwide Holdings (AAWW), ArcBest Corporation (ARCB), American Airlines Group Inc. (AAL), Air China Ltd. (AIRYY), Air Transport Services Group, Inc (ATSG)
+For example, many investors have forfeited immense chances waiting for the Finance stocks to correct, only see the latter achieve new highs, move higher and drive the buyer markets to record levels: Kingstone Companies, Inc (KINS), MFA Financial, Inc. (MFA), Cedar Realty Trust, Inc. (CDR), American Assets Trust, Inc. (AAT), AeroCentury Corp.
+(ACY)

 Anxiety and eagerness regularly lead investors into psychological traps because most investors take cues from past market moves and trends instead of attempting to anticipate potential market moves.